Sontsevolosa/webpage-bootstrap/README.md

-# Web page built with Bootstrap
+# Web page built with Bootstrap from scratch
 Using HTML, CSS, Botstrap.